phwoolcon/payment/README.md

 Take a quick glance at `Phwoolcon\Payment\Tests\Helper\TestPaymentMethod`

-A payment method SHOULD implements at last two actions:
+A payment method SHOULD implements at least two actions:
 `payRequest` and `callback`

 You can add any actions to your payment method, invoke them by pass